notthelewis/showcases/rust/blewis/PROTO.md

 In conclusion, there are far fewer allocations required with this proposed protocol, and most of the allocations made reside on the stack, which is far more efficient than going through the allocator to store short-lived, tiny data on the heap.
-Granted, there may be a better way of doing the first method, though it's still not going to get close to data which is encoded in the format identical to what most sane programming languages already expect.
+Granted, there may be a better way of doing the first method, though it's still not going to get close to data which is encoded in the format nearly identical to what most sane programming languages already expect.

 ### Floating point integers
 Floating point will be encoded as IEEE-754, with single precision for f32 and double precision for f64.
 I won't put many words on the subject, as this will be handled almost entirely by the implementation language and is a clear, defined standard with many resources readily available online.

-## Bool
+### Bool

 A bool is the easiest data type to implement.
 Since there's only ever 2 states, we can encode all of this state in just a single bit.
 0 == false, 1 == true.
 This means that we can realistically encode a bool within the meta_data byte.